sebsauvage/Shaarli/plugins/markdown/README.md

 > Note: it's a private tag (leading dot), so it won't be displayed to visitors.

+### HTML rendering

+Markdown support HTML tags.
+For example:

+    > <strong>strong</strong><strike>strike</strike>

+Will render as:

+> <strong>strong</strong><strike>strike</strike>

+If you want to shaare HTML code, it is necessary to use inline code or code blocks.

+**If your shaared descriptions containing HTML tags before enabling the markdown plugin, enabling it might break your page.**

+> Note: HTML tags such as script, iframe, etc. are disabled for security reasons.

 ### Known issue

 #### Redirector